everx-labs/ever-sdk/docs/mod_abi.md

 ## decode_initial_data

-Decodes initial values for contract's public variables and owner's public key from account data This operation is applicable only to pre-deployment contract data.

-Deployed contract data doesn't contain this data section
+Decodes initial values of a contract's static variables and owner's public key from account initial data This operation is applicable only for initial account data (before deploy).
+If the contract is already deployed, its data doesn't contain this data section any more.

 ```ts
 type ParamsOfDecodeInitialData = {